raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 .. _transferring-tokens:
 Transferring tokens
 ===================
 So far we know how to bootstrap a token network, how to join an already existing token network, and how to leave a token network.
 However, we still need to take a look at what Raiden is really all about - transferring tokens from one node to another in off-chain payment channels.
 Let's assume that we are connected to the token network of the AET token mentioned above.
-In this case we are connected to five peers, since we used that standard ``connect()`` parameters.
+In this case we are connected to five peers, since we used the standard ``connect()`` parameters.

 .. _transfer: